-- Meanwhile, heat the butter with a splash of olive oil with in a large saucepan with a lid.
+- Meanwhile, heat the butter with a splash of olive oil in a large saucepan with a lid.
 Add the onion, then cook for 3-5 minutes until translucent, adding the garlic for the final minute.
-Stir in the rice ensuring it is well coated with the butter and oil.
+Stir in the rice ensuring it is well coated with butter and oil.
 Pour over the port, then let the mixture bubble away for 5 minutes.

 - Stir well, then pour over a ladleful of the stock.
 Stir again, cover and cook until most of the liquid is absorbed then repeat the process.
 Continue to cook until the rice is al dente - soft but still firm when bitten.*2

-- On a medium heat, fry the crumbled black pudding in a little olive oil (or butter) until crispy.
+- On medium heat, fry the crumbled black pudding in a little olive oil (or butter) until crispy.

 - Stir the Parmesan, butter, beetroot purée, beetroot cubes and most of the black pudding through the risotto.
 Check the seasoning, adjusting to taste.

 Place a portion on a plate, topped with the remaining black pudding crumble and the crumbled goats cheese.
 Serve with some dressed salad leaves and some fresh ciabatta.